Car Buying Strategies

 As I already mentioned, the only major change for 2022 is the fact that the LXS Special Edition trim takes the place of the previous model year's Touring trim level.
 Other that a few features being shuffled about, essentially nothing has changed.

-Top 10 Reasons to Buy a 2022 Kia Niro – The Pros
+Ten Reasons You May Like the 2022 Kia Niro – The Pros

 1. Its Handling Feels Nimble